atlarge-research/opencraft-tutorial/README.md

 cd
 wget https://mirror.lyrahosting.com/apache/maven/maven-3/3.6.3/binaries/apache-maven-3.6.3-bin.zip
 unzip apache-maven-3.6.3-bin.zip
-echo PATH="/home/$(whoami)/apache-maven-3.5.0/bin:\$PATH" >> ~/.bashrc
+echo PATH="/home/$(whoami)/apache-maven-3.6.3/bin:\$PATH" >> ~/.bashrc
 source ~/.bashrc
+mvn --version # Check that mvn command was added to PATH rm apache-maven-3.6.3-bin.zip
 ```

-Now you can get the Opencraft source code by running `git clone git@github.com:atlarge-research/opencraft-opencraft.git opencraft`.
+Now you can get the Opencraft source code by running `git clone https://github.com/atlarge-research/opencraft-opencraft.git opencraft`.
 This will create a directory called `opencraft` containing the Opencraft source code.

 > PRO TIP: Editing code directly on the DAS-5 is slow and error prone.
 Modern IDEs, such as Intellij, can deploy code directly to a remote machine.
 This allows you to edit code in your favorite editor, and use it on the DAS-5.
 Setting up such automatic deployment is left as an exercise for the reader.